rei/rei-cedar-docs/docs/patterns/validation-notifications/Readme.md

 ### Error Detection

+- **Must**
+  - Identify each field in error
+  - Provide suggestions (when known) to correct the errors
+  - Preserve as much user-entered input as possible
+-  **Should**
+  - Correctly filled out user provided data in a form that contains errors **SHOULD** remain populated post-submit.
+- **Should Not**
+  - rely solely on visual cues to indicate an error
+#### markup properties

+  - `aria-invalid`
+  - `aria-errormessage`
+  - `aria-describedby` append id for notification container display
 #### aria-invalid
 indicate that the value entered into an input field does not conform to the format expected by the application.
 This may include formats such as email addresses or telephone numbers. aria-invalid can also be used to indicate that a required field has not been filled in.